Milton L. Williams

 Earlier in his career, Milt served as an Assistant U.S. Attorney in the U.S. Attorney’s Office (USAO) for the SDNY.
 His last assigned unit in the USAO was the Securities and Commodities Fraud Force.
 He was also an Assistant District Attorney in the Manhattan District Attorney’s Office.

-Milt serves on the Grievance Committee for the SDNY, the Federal Bar Council, the Fund for Modern Courts, the Civil Litigation Committee for the Eastern District of New York, the First Department Assigned Counsel Corporation, and the Sponsors for Educational Opportunity.
+Milt serves on the Grievance Committee for the SDNY, the Governor’s Screening Panel for the First Department Appellate Division, the Federal Bar Council, the Fund for Modern Courts, the Civil Litigation Committee for the Eastern District of New York, the First Department Assigned Counsel Corporation, and the Sponsors for Educational Opportunity.
 Milt has also been actively involved with the First Department’s Attorney Disciplinary Committee, the Judiciary and Nominating Committees for the Association of the Bar of the City of New York, the NYC Board of Correction, and the NYC Local Conditional Release Commission.
-In 2013, Milt was appointed by Mayor Bill de Blasio to screen and recommend judicial candidates for the New York City Judiciary, and from 2010-2011, as part of Eric Schneiderman’s Transition Team, co-chaired the committee to select the Solicitor General.
+In 2013, Milt was appointed by Mayor Bill de Blasio to screen and recommend judicial candidates for the New York City Judiciary.

 University of Michigan Law School, J.D.
 (1986)